 A proprietor or sole proprietor is a person who is the only or sole owner of a business.
-This business not only will be owned by such a single owner but also managed by him or her.
-Due to this, they will be holding the ultimate responsibility and authority with respect to any aspects associated with the business coming under his or her sole proprietorship and also is the sole recipient of any profit or gain which is made by the business.
+This business will not only be owned by a single owner but also managed by that owner.
+Due to this, they will hold ultimate responsibility and authority for any aspects of the business that fall under their sole proprietorship.
+They will also be the sole recipient of any profit or gain that the company makes.

-For anyone who would want to set up a business with a small investment, a sole proprietorship will be a good option as the proprietor need not pay any separate tax on the income earned by the business as it will be clubbed with all other incomes earned by the person, along with the reporting and claiming of any loss made by the business also.
-Simply speaking, the PAN owned by the sole proprietor will also be applicable to the business as it does not have a separate legal standing before the GST law or any other law in force.
+For anyone who would want to set up a business with a small investment, a sole proprietorship will be a good option as the proprietor need not pay any separate tax on the income earned by the industry as it will be clubbed with all other incomes earned by the person, along with the reporting and claiming of any loss made by the company also.
+Simply speaking, the PAN owned by the sole proprietor will also be applicable to the business, as it does not have a separate legal standing before the GST law or any other law in force.

 Death of Proprietor and GST Registration

-In the case of the death of a proprietor, we can see that often the business will be taken over by a legal heir or a successor.
-And a particular point of relevance here is that GST registration and the GSTIN are based on the PAN of the assessee as everyone is aware of.
-Thus, the taking over of the business by a legal hire or a successor will require a change in such registration as the person will be holding a different PAN.
+In the event of a proprietor’s death, it is often the case that a legatee or successor takes over the tenancy.
+A particularly relevant point here is that GST registration and the GSTIN are based on the PAN of the assessee, as everyone is aware.
+Thus, the transfer of the business to a legal heir or successor will require a change in such registration, as the person will be holding a different PAN.

-So, the successor who has taken over the sole proprietor’s business will now have to acquire a new registration utilizing his or her PAN.
-For example, XYZ and Associates was an entity owned and operated by Mr. Lal Singh, who was the sole proprietor of the entity and was holding the PAN ABCDE1234F and GSTIN 22ABCDE1234F1Z5.
-In 2020, Lal Singh passed away and is now left with a legal heir, his son, Mr Santa Singh, who holds the PAN BGHIJ5678K.
-So now, to continue GST registration for the business and avail himself of any ITC (Input Tax Credit) or pay GST, he should take a new registration under GST law using his PAN.
+Therefore, the successor who has taken over the sole proprietorship will now need to obtain a new registration using their PAN.
+For example, XYZ and Associates was an entity owned and operated by Mr. Lal Singh, who was the sole proprietor of the entity and held the PAN ABCDE1234F and GSTIN 22ABCDE1234F1Z5.
+In 2020, Lal Singh passed away, leaving his son, Mr. Santa Singh, as the sole legal heir, who holds the PAN BGHIJ5678K.
+So now, to continue GST registration for the business and avail himself of any ITC (Input Tax Credit) or pay GST, he should take a new registration under the GST law using his PAN.

 Transfer of Input Tax Credit and any Tax Liability